SanderDemeester/avank-bebras/README.md

 - Eddy Van Den Heuvel
 - Felix Van der Jeugt

-The web-application we are developping is (or soon will be) avaible on [http://avank.ugent.be].
+The web-application we are developping is (or soon will be) available on [http://avank.ugent.be].